National Association of Manufacturers: History

-NAM was founded by Thomas P. Egan, late President of the Cincinnati Chamber of Commerce and head of the J.A.
+The NAM was founded by Thomas P. Egan, late President of the Cincinnati Chamber of Commerce and head of the J.A.
 Fay and Egan Co., woodworking and machinery company, not long after reading an editorial in the magazine Dixie, out of Atlanta, Georgia, during the depression of 1894.
 This editorial urged the manufacturers of the time to organize and work together to improve business conditions nationally.
 Under Egan's leadership, organization began, and a group was created; they called themselves the "Big 50"; he invited them, and asked them to invite others, to Cincinnati.
-On Jan 25, 1895, in the Oddfellows Temple, where 583 manufacturers attended, NAM was created.
+On Jan 25, 1895, in the Oddfellows Temple, where 583 manufacturers attended, the NAM was created.
 "The U.S. was in the midst of a deep recession and many of the nation's manufacturers saw a strong need to export their products in other countries.
-One of the NAM's earliest efforts was to call for the creation of the U.S. Department of Commerce".
+One of the NAM's earliest efforts was to call for the creation of the U.S. Department of Commerce."
 The organization's first president was Thomas Dolan of Philadelphia (not, as erroneously listed in some sources, Samuel P. Bush).

-The early history of NAM was marked by frank verbal attacks on labor.
-In 1903, then-president David MacLean Parry delivered a speech at its annual convention which argued that unions' goals would result in "despotism, tyranny, and slavery."
+The NAM's early history was marked by frank verbal attacks on labor.
+In 1903, President David MacLean Parry delivered a speech at its annual convention which argued that unions' goals would result in "despotism, tyranny, and slavery."
 Parry advocated the establishment of a great national anti-union federation under the control of the NAM, and the NAM responded by initiating such an effort.

-In an address at its 1911 convention, NAM president John Kirby, Jr. proclaimed, "The American Federation of Labor is engaged in an open warfare against Jesus Christ and his cause."
+In an address at its 1911 convention, NAM President John Kirby Jr. proclaimed, "The American Federation of Labor is engaged in an open warfare against Jesus Christ and his cause."

 The NAM also encouraged the creation and propagation of a network of local anti-union organizations, many of which took the name Citizens' Alliance.
 In October 1903 the local Citizens' Alliance groups were united by a national organization called the Citizens' Industrial Alliance of America.

-NAM, in the late 1930s, used one of the earliest versions of a modern multi-faceted public relations campaign to promote the benefits of capitalism and to combat the policies of President Roosevelt.
-NAM made efforts to undermine organized labor in the United States before the New Deal.
+The NAM, in the late 1930s, used one of the earliest versions of a modern multi-faceted public relations campaign.
+The aim of this effort was to convince the American public and academia of the existential merits of an economic system free of governmental regulation and initiatives, and to combat the policies of President Franklin Roosevelt.
+The NAM made efforts to undermine organized labor in the United States before the New Deal.

-NAM lobbied successfully for the 1947 Taft–Hartley Act to restrict unions' power.
+The NAM lobbied successfully for the 1947 Taft–Hartley Act to restrict the unions' power.

 The advent of commercial television led to the NAM's own 15-minute television program, Industry on Parade, which aired from 1950–1960.

 President Donald Trump addressed the NAM board in 2017.
-NAM hired several former Trump officials as lobbyists.
-During the 2021 storming of the U.S. Capitol building, NAM called for Vice President Mike Pence to invoke the 25th Amendment of the United States Constitution "to preserve democracy."
+The NAM hired several former Trump officials as lobbyists.
+During the 2021 storming of the U.S. Capitol building, the NAM equated the events to "sedition" and called for Vice President Mike Pence to invoke the 25th Amendment of the United States Constitution "to preserve democracy."